Major William Cumming Bell

 M, #8613, b.
 23 October 1881, d.
 31 July 1949

-Consanguinity Index=0.21%
+Consanguinity Index=0.22%

 John Cavendish Lyttelton, 9th Viscount Cobham was born on 23 October 1881.1 He was the son of Charles George Lyttelton, 8th Viscount Cobham and Hon.
-Mary Susan Caroline Cavendish.1 He married Violet Yolande Leonard, daughter of Charles Leonard, on 30 June 1908 at St. Peter's Church, Eaton Square, Belgravia, London, England.1,2 He died on 31 July 1949 at age 67.1
+Mary Susan Caroline Cavendish.1 He married Violet Yolande Leonard, daughter of Charles Leonard, on 30 June 1908 at St. Peter's Church, Eaton Square, Belgravia, London, EnglandG.1,2 He died on 31 July 1949 at age 67.1

-John Cavendish Lyttelton, 9th Viscount Cobham was educated between 1894 and 1900 at Eton College, Eton, Berkshire, England.2,3 He gained the rank of Lieutenant in the service of the Rifle Brigade.1 He fought in the Boer War between 1901 and 1902.1 He was Aide-de-Camp and Assistant Private Secretary to the High Commissioner to South Africa between 1905 and 1908.1 He held the office of Member of Parliament (M.P.)
-(Liberal Union) for Droitwich between 1910 and 1916.1 He gained the rank of Major in the service of the Worcestershire Yeomanry.3 He fought in the First World War between 1915 and 1917, where he was mentioned in despatches.1 He was decorated with the award of Order of the Sacred Treasure of Japan (4th Class).1 He held the office of High Steward of Bewdley.1 He was invested as a Knight of Justice, Order of St. John of Jerusalem (K.J.St.J.).1 He held the office of County Alderman for Worcestershire.1 He held the office of Justice of the Peace (J.P.) for Worcestershire.1 He succeeded to the title of 6th Baron Westcote of Ballymore, co.
-Longford [I., 1776] on 9 June 1922.4 He succeeded to the title of 12th Baronet Lyttelton [E., 1618] on 9 June 1922.4 He succeeded to the title of 9th Viscount Cobham [G.B., 1718] on 9 June 1922.2 He succeeded to the title of 6th Lord Lyttelton, Baron of Frankley, co.
-Worcester [G.B., 1794] on 9 June 1922.4 He succeeded to the title of 9th Baron Cobham, of Cobham, co.
-Kent [G.B., 1718] on 9 June 1922.2 He was invested as a Companion, Order of the Bath (C.B.) in 1937.1 He gained the rank of Honorary Colonel in 1939 in the service of the 53rd Anti-Tank Regiment, Royal Artillery.1 He held the office of Parliamentary Under-Secretary for War between 1939 and 1940.1 He was decorated with the award of Territorial Decoration (T.D.).1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1942.1 He held the office of Lord-Lieutenant of the City and County of Worcester.1 He gained the rank of Lieutenant-Colonel and Brevet Colonel in the service of the Royal Artillery (Territorial Army).1
+He was educated between 1894 and 1900 at Eton College, Windsor, Berkshire, EnglandG.2,3 He gained the rank of Lieutenant in the Rifle Brigade.1 He fought in the Boer War between 1901 and 1902.1 He was Aide-de-Camp and Assistant Private Secretary to the High Commissioner to South Africa between 1905 and 1908.1 He held the office of Member of Parliament (M.P.)
+(Liberal Union) for Droitwich between 1910 and 1916.1 He gained the rank of Major in the Worcestershire Yeomanry.3 He fought in the First World War between 1915 and 1917, where he was mentioned in despatches.1 He was awarded the Order of the Sacred Treasure of Japan 4th Class.1 He held the office of County Alderman for Worcestershire.1 He held the office of High Steward of Bewdley.1 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.J.St.J.)1 He held the office of Justice of the Peace (J.P.) for Worcestershire.1 He succeeded as the 9th Baron Cobham, of Cobham, co.
+Kent [G.B., 1718] on 9 June 1922.2 He succeeded as the 9th Viscount Cobham [G.B., 1718] on 9 June 1922.2 He succeeded as the 12th Baronet Lyttelton [E., 1618] on 9 June 1922.4 He succeeded as the 6th Lord Lyttelton, Baron of Frankley, co.
+Worcester [G.B., 1794] on 9 June 1922.4 He succeeded as the 6th Baron Westcote of Ballymore, co.
+Longford [I., 1776] on 9 June 1922.4 He was appointed Companion, Order of the Bath (C.B.) in 1937.1 He gained the rank of Honorary Colonel in 1939 in the 53rd Anti-Tank Regiment, Royal Artillery.1 He held the office of Parliamentary Under-Secretary for War between 1939 and 1940.1 He was awarded the Territorial Decoration (T.D.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1942.1 He held the office of Lord-Lieutenant of the City and County of Worcester.1 He gained the rank of Lieutenant-Colonel and Brevet Colonel in the Royal Artillery (Territorial Army.)1

 Children of John Cavendish Lyttelton, 9th Viscount Cobham and Violet Yolande Leonard